SQL: AVERAGE WAIT STATS

 Recommended action :

-Where possible, use “WITH (NOLOCK)” in reading transactions.
+Where possible, use “WITH (NOLOCK)” when reading transactions.
 Re-prioritize processes according to needs.

 Recommended action :

 Check what traffic occupies the bandwidth the most.
-Where possible, reschedule non-essential activity (e.g virus scans, backup etc.) to hours of lowest SQL demand.
+Reschedule non-essential activity (e.g., virus scans, backup, etc.) to hours of lowest SQL demand where possible.

 Recommended action :